aitor-alvarez/gnn-speech-emotion/README.md

-# Prosody-Aware Graph Neural Networks for Robust Speech Emotion Recognition
+# Prosody-Aware Graph Neural Networks for Speech Emotion Recognition

 ### Create subgraphs based on the prosodic content of the utterances